Can You Mix Creatine with Protein Powder_Ways to Use It

 Recommended Dosages

-A meta-analysis showed creatine increased lean muscle mass in 64% of studies and boosted bench press strength by 5.3% after four weeks.
-These results were with standard creatine doses.
+A meta-analysis found that creatine increased lean muscle mass in 64% of studies and boosted bench press strength by 5.3% after four weeks at standard doses.

 Timing Considerations